sjbavier/Reference/linux-lxc.md

 lxc-create -n <container-name> -t ubuntu
 ```

-The template reside in the [/usr/share/lxc/templates] directory
+The template reside in the [/usr/share/lxc/templates] directory ( may have to install apt install lxc-templates )

 ```sh
 ls /usr/share/lxc/templates/